InamataIO/Flasher/README.md

 - 🇫🇷 French
 - 🇪🇸 Spanish

 The translations have been created with the help of translation software as well as a mixture of native and non-native speakers.
-If you find any translation errors, we'll gladly accept merge requests or an e-mail (info@inamata.co) with the mistranslated strings.
+If you find any translation errors, we'll gladly accept merge requests or an e-mail (info@inamata.io) with the mistranslated strings.
 Instructions for translators are available in the [development doc](doc/development.md#Internationalization).

 | German                                                                  | French                                                                  |
 | ----------------------------------------------------------------------- | ----------------------------------------------------------------------- |